 Grants can be either governmentally funded at the federal or state level or institutionally funded.
 Grants are awarded to students who demonstrate financial need.
 Students wishing to apply for grant funds should reference our Applying for Aid instructions.

-Carnegie Mellon offers the Presidential Scholarship and Carnegie Scholarship to candidates with strong academic and artistic performance along with demonstrated leadership, service and community involvement.
-Students do not complete a separate application process to be considered for a Presidential or Carnegie Scholarship.
-In order to be considered for either scholarship, candidates must complete the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE.
+All scholarships are awarded within the context of financial need.
+Carnegie Mellon offers the Presidential Scholarship to candidates with strong academic and artistic performance along with demonstrated leadership, service and community involvement.
+Students do not complete a separate application process to be considered for a Presidential Scholarship.
+In order to be considered for the scholarship, candidates must complete the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE.
 Eligibility for the scholarship is determined through a review of both financial need and merit.
 Additionally, ROTC Scholarships are available to qualified undergraduate students.
 We also encourage students to research outside scholarship opportunities.
 Please review the university’s outside scholarship policy for more details.
 Further details about all scholarships and policies can be found below:

 The Carnegie Mellon Presidential Scholarship Program was established in 2014 to attract exceptionally gifted prospective students and to address financial barriers in supporting these students’ desire to attend Carnegie Mellon University.
 This prestigious program provides both financial support and high-level recognition for this exceptional group of students.
 For more information about the Presidential Scholarship and past winners, please visit the Presidential Fellowship & Scholarship website.